Andre Szmyt

-Andre Eric Szmyt (/ʃmɪt/ SHMIT; born September 26, 1998) is an American professional football placekicker for the Cleveland Browns of the National Football League (NFL).
+Andre Eric Szmyt (/ʃmɪt/ SHMITT; born September 26, 1998) is an American professional football placekicker for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Syracuse Orange.

 College career

 Szmyt redshirted his true freshman year in 2017, and was named to the SU Athletic Director’s Honor Roll in the fall.

-In 2018, Szmyt became the first Syracuse kicker and third freshman to win the Lou Groza Award, and was named a unanimous All-American, being the first since Dwight Feeney in 2001.
-Szmyt also won the 2018 Vlade Award.In 2018, Szmyt connected on 30 of 34 field goals, and hit all 61 extra points.
+In 2018, Szmyt became the first Syracuse kicker and third freshman to win the Lou Groza Award, and was named a unanimous All-American, being the first since Dwight Freeney in 2001.
+Szmyt also won the 2018 Vlade Award.
+In 2018, Szmyt connected on 30 of 34 field goals, and hit all 61 extra points.
 He also kicked a season-high 54 yard field goal in a loss to Pittsburgh.

 In the 2019 season, Szmyt was successful on 17 of 20 field goals, one of which was a 50 yard field goal in the beginning of the second quarter in a loss at Florida State.
 Against Wake Forest on the last week of the season, he connected on a 49 yard field goal with 44 seconds left until the Demon Deacons tied the game.
 In overtime he also kicked a 40 yard field goal in the 39-30 win (Syracuse got the score off a fumble return touchdown).

-In 2020, Szmyt hit 9 of 11 field goal attempts in a shortened season.
+In the 2020 season, Szmyt successfully completed 9 of 11 field goal attempts in a shortened season.